 One group member expressed concern that he believed that the actual average may lead to over-collateralisation, creating a potential barrier to new entrants into the market.
 However, the remainder of the group disagreed.

-They believed that taking the actual average was appropriate, given the manner in which the elements of the Base VAR profiles had been agreed, and that taking the average, by definition would provide an adequate balance between the amounts of under-securitisation and over-securitisation during each security period.
-No Working Group alternative amendments were raised in relation to this concern.
+They believed that taking the actual average was appropriate, given the manner in which the elements of the Base VAR profiles had been agreed.
+Taking the average, by definition would provide an adequate balance between the amounts of under-securitisation and over-securitisation during each security period.